sarahciston/codingcare/posts/0critintro.md

 Techno...music?
 Yes, always take dance breaks.

+Techno means a plethora of prefix possibilities and digital-analog hybrids (think what "cyber-" was to the '90s).
+Also systems-oriented, bubbling science experiments, project-driven not damage-centered.

 >"This possibility of creating directed, coordinated, and controlled sets of techniken that ensure a reliable link between the addressor and the addressee is the precondition of not only computing but also Althusserian interpellation.
 The technical conditions of various computational systems—analog, digital, or quantum thus turn out to be coterminous with the development of modern disciplinary states and their sociotechnicalities, and addressability emerges as a key shared operational logic." @dhaliwalAddressabilityWhatEven2022
 >"This widespread technik of addressing underpins the whole landscape of computing and its imaginaries."
 Address means you are locatable in space, means you are reachable. @dhaliwalAddressabilityWhatEven2022